usc-cloud/goffish/README.md

 User and Development Discussions
 --------------------------------
-All GoFFish development discussions and user discussions are new movied to a open forum.
+All GoFFish development discussions and user discussions were movied to an open forum.
 If you have any questions regarding GoFFish or if you want to contribute; Please join our discussion forum [here] (http://groups.google.com/d/forum/usc-cloud)

 Future enhancements